-St. Francis by the Lake also has the beautiful Garden of Eden, which consists of in-ground niches which can hold up to four urns per niche.
+St. Francis by the Lake also has a beautiful "Garden of Eden," which consists of in-ground niches.
+These niches hold up to four urns per niche.

-(our physical location:) 13250 FM 306 (at Spring Mountain Drive) (our mailing address:) P. O. Box 2031 Canyon Lake, TX 78133
+Our mailing address: P. O. Box 2031 Canyon Lake, TX 78133